A risk factor is something that increases your likelihood of getting a disease or condition. It is possible to develop

 Risk Factors in Both Sexes

-Your risk of developing osteoporosis increases if you have a restrictive diet (eg, not getting enough
+Your risk of developing osteoporosis increases if you have a restrictive diet, such as not getting enough

 in your diet may increase your risk if your calcium and/or vitamin D intakes are low.
 Excessive use of